riteshkp/140sl_final_project/README.md

 `python ./src/data_collection/google_manager.py`

 ### Trading Algorithm
-To accesss the moving averages trading algorithm, use the following file:
+To access the moving averages trading algorithm, use the following file:

-`140sl_final_project/src/analysis/automate_ma.R`
+`./src/analysis/automate_ma.R`

 Use corresponding RMD file to get relevant dataframes to get function to work.

 ### Backtesting Algorithm
-To accesss the backtesting trading algorithm, use the following file:
+To access the backtesting trading algorithm, use the following file:

-`140sl_final_project/src/analysis/backtest_algo.R`
+`./src/analysis/backtest_algo.R`

 Use corresponding RMD file to get relevant dataframes to get function to work.